-Private instruction will be offered in the evenings after the regular program has ended and on weekends.
+Private instruction will be offered on set evenings after the regular program has ended and on Saturdays.
 All lessons will be conducted in the sailor’s own boat with the instructor in a safety boat.

-To arrange for lessons please contact the Sailing Director.
+To arrange for lessons please contact the Head Instructor.

 Schedule and Notes:

 • There is no supervision for children before or after class.
 All Junior Buccaneers, Opti 1s, and Opti 2s under the age of 12 must be supervised by a parent or guardian before and after class.
 Please be punctual when picking your child up as the instructors need time to eat lunch and prepare for the afternoon.

 • All sailors participating in an afternoon class should plan to arrive at least 30 minutes prior to the start of class in order to be rigged and ready to go on the water by 1:00pm.

 • If sailors arrive after their class has gone out on the water, they will not be able to join the program that day unless prior arrangements have been made with the Junior Sailing Director.